Rukaiyazzaman1234/dmoney-data/README.md

-# About d-money project
+# About dmoney-data

-D-money is a transactional system where user can send money, payment and transaction
+*dmoney-data is a transactional and user management system where admin can create agent, multiple customer, merchant.
+*There have the transaction between customer to customer.
+*System account can deposit to Agent
+*Agent can send money to other users (merchant,customer) *Customer can withdraw money
+*Customer can payment to merchant.
+*Agent can deposit to customers account *Agent,customer,merchant can check balance and statement *Admin and users can not login with wrong creds *Transaction can not be successful without valid info and without sufficient balance

 # Technology used:
+- Postman
+- Newman
-- postman
+- Visual studio code
-- newman
+- node.js
-- nodejs
+- git

 # How to run?
 - Clone this project